Idaho Special Education Due Process Hearing: What to Expect and When to Use It

 The Due Process Timeline in Idaho

-If the resolution meeting doesn't resolve the dispute, the parties have 30 days from the complaint filing to reach a resolution.
-After that, the 45-day hearing timeline begins.
-The actual hearing — with witnesses, evidence, and arguments — typically occurs within 45 days of the end of the resolution period.
+If the resolution period doesn't resolve the dispute, the hearing proceeds under the applicable timeline.
+The actual hearing — with witnesses, evidence, and arguments — occurs before the Hearing Officer's decision deadline.

 Hearing officers have 45 days from the end of the resolution period to issue a written decision.
 That decision can order the district to provide services, conduct evaluations, place the child in a different program, or provide compensatory education.